aaiiintt/aaiiintt.github.io/_posts/2022-09-01-hello-world.md

 This obviously doesn't mean if I embed the trailer to the new Marvel film you can rip that off - go and read [the exclusions on the link](https://creativecommons.org/publicdomain/zero/1.0/)...
 But if there's anything here that's useful, just take it...
 And let me know if you want more...

-I'll talk more about *why this madness?* over the coming weeks.
+I'll talk more about why this is how it is over the coming weeks.

 a i i n @ a a i i i n t t . x y z